5 Complex Numbers

 We started the introduction to complex numbers with the following question:

-It turns out that the set \(\mathbb{C}\) is so large that we are not only able to solve (5.6), but in fact any polynomial equation.
+It turns out that the set \(\mathbb{C}\) is so large, that not only we are able to solve (5.8), but in fact any polynomial equation.

 • Liouville’s theorem (complex analysis)